algorandfoundation/ARCs/ARCs/arc-draft_sign_data.md

 - The `ARCXXXXDomain` object is a string equivalent to `“arcxxxx”` to identify a structured arbitrary data being signed.
 - `additionalProperties` can be used to structure more complex arbitrary data to sign.
 - The data object is a string of arbitrary bytes.
-It the schema provides additional structured objects, then it **MUST** represent the SHA256 hash of the `additionalProperties`.
+If the schema also provides additional structured objects, then the `data` property **MUST** indicate the SHA256 hash of the canonicalized `additionalProperties`.

+An example...

 #### Error interface `SignDataError`